jkatsos/intro-to-prometheus-and-grafana-cloud-metrics/breakout-2-doing-more-with-metrics.md

 Spend some time here exploring some of the capabilities on offer.

-For this excercise we will use the Load Balanace Average latency query we created earlier to predict unexpected increases in latency
+For this excercise we will use the Load Balanace Average latency query we created earlier to predict unexpected increases in latency.

+To begin, Click on the Forecasts & Anomoly detection tile.

 1. Click + New Forecast.
 2. In the Query builder, choose the promethues datasource that we created earlier.